Rabbi Jarrod Grover

 After graduating from college, Rabbi Sachs spent a year studying in Jerusalem at the Pardes Center for Jewish Studies.
 He then returned to Los Angeles to begin at the Ziegler School of Rabbinic Studies.
 Throughout Rabbinical School, Rabbi Sachs worked with teens and young families at a variety of Synagogues around Los Angeles, served for two years as the Rabbinic Intern at Temple Aliyah, and oversaw the ropes course and outdoor programs at Camp Ramah in California.
 Additionally, during his time at Ziegler, Rabbi Sachs volunteered for Jewish Big Brothers and was a AIPAC Rabbinical Student Fellow.
 Rabbi Sachs concentrated in Jewish Philosophy and his capstone project explored the relationship between Jewish Law and Ethics.

 When not working, Rabbi Sachs enjoys spending time with his family, friends, and dog, Spinoza.
 He enjoys spending a free evening at a concert, play, museum, or other cultural attractions.
 Rabbi Sachs is deeply interested in the philosophical fields of Ethics and Consciousness.
-He is very excited to be coming to Toronto and looks forward to getting to know and serve the community of Beth Tikvah.
+He is very excited to live in to Toronto and to serve the community of Beth Tikvah.

 He can be reached here.